Police Department

 Training Unit is responsible for ensuring that all Department training is conducted in accordance with state mandates and ensuring the professional development of all Department members.

-Community Services Unit Consists of the Neighborhood Resource Officers and the School Resource Officers.
+Community Services Unit Consists of the Neighborhood Resource Officers and the Community Resource Officers.
 The Neighborhood Resource Officers serve as a liaison between the community and the police department.
-The School Resource Officers are committed to community policing through our local schools in partnership with the Lake Washington School District.
+The Community Resource Officers are committed to community policing through our local schools in partnership with the Lake Washington School District.

 Animal Services Unit includes an Animal Control Officer responsible for supporting Kirkland community members by returning lost pets, providing education and enforcement for domestic animal concerns and complaints.